 About

-It is our prayer that this weekend will be a time of rejoicing, refreshment, and reconnection with Yahweh and with fellow believers in Yeshua Messiah.
+It is our prayer that we will again have a time of rejoicing, refreshment, and reconnection with Yahweh and with fellow believers in Yeshua Messiah.
 Most of all, our passion is that, as we gather to praise Him with ready and expectant hearts, He will pour out on us His Spirit—His living water.
 Like flash floods in the desert, may revival come!

 Registration